Do expats from Ohio still need to pay state taxes?

 3. Understand filing requirements

-- For Residents: If you were a resident of Ohio for any part of the year and are required to file a federal tax return, you likely need to file a state return as well.
+• For Residents: If you were a resident of Ohio for any part of the year and are required to file a federal tax return, you must likely file a state return as well.

 4. Filing deadlines and forms

-- The typical deadline for filing Ohio state taxes is April 15.
-Nonresidents and part-year residents should focus on Form IT-203, Nonresident and Part-Year Resident Income Tax Return.
+• The typical deadline for filing Ohio state taxes is April 15.
+Nonresidents and part-year residents should use Form IT-203, Nonresident and Part-Year Resident Income Tax Return.

 5. Digital filing options